-38. Progression from Level 4 to Level 5
+39. Progression from Level 4 to Level 5

 A student must achieve 120 credits at level 4 in order to progress to level 5 of any undergraduate award.
 The marks awarded will not be taken into calculation for the classification of the final award.
-Students must achieve 40% overall in each module or achieve an average of 40% in all modules in that level and a mark between 35% and 39% in not more than one module with at least 40% in all remaining modules (see paragraphs 15 and 16).
+Students must achieve 40% overall in each module or achieve an average of 40% in all modules on that level and a mark between 35% and 39% in not more than one module with at least 40% in all remaining modules (see paragraphs 17 and 18).

-39. Progression from Level 5 to Level 6
+40. Progression from Level 5 to Level 6

 A student must achieve 120 credits at level 5 in order to progress to level 6 of an undergraduate honours award.
-The marks awarded will be taken into calculation for the classification of the final award (see paragraphs 40-42).
-Students must achieve 40% overall in each module or achieve an average of 40% in all modules in that level and a mark between 35% and 39% in not more than one module with at least 40% in all remaining modules (see paragraph 15 and 16).
+The marks awarded will be taken into calculation for the classification of the final award (see paragraphs 42-44).
+Students must achieve 40% overall in each module or achieve an average of 40% in all modules on that level subject to carrying in referral a maximum total value of 30 credits, see paragraph 15..